 The people exchange a sign of God's peace with one another and then sit.

-Announcements

-The Offertory

-- Please place your offering in one of the plates as you exit.
-Ushers can assist you. - You may also donate by scanning the QR code to the right with your mobile device or visit bit.ly/STB-Give. - Friendly Reminder-Declare your 2022 pledge today at stbarts.org/pledge. - Thank you for gifts to the ministry and mission of St. Bart's!
+Announcements The Holy Communion The Offertory - Please place your offering in one of the plates being passed.
+Ushers can assist you. - You may also donate by scanning the QR code to the right with your mobile device or visit bit.ly/STB-Give. - # Friendly Reminder-Declare your 2022 pledge today at stbarts.org/pledge. - # Thank you for gifts to the ministry and mission of St. Bart's!